 - Work is primarily office based but this will depend on the type of project and the employer.
 Some out-of-office work may be needed, on location, for example, or to meet with clients, which may involve a certain amount of travel.

-- Dress code varies, depending on the employer or agency, but is generally relaxed.
+- The dress code varies, depending on the employer or agency, but is generally relaxed.

 - Jobs are available throughout the UK, although many of the larger agencies are based in London or other major cities.
 Employment opportunities also exist abroad.